Czechs and Hungary still delay EU's Israeli-settler blacklist

 The Czech position meant the EU could get Prague on board by taking action against settlers and Hamas in separate legal decisions at separate times.

-The Hungarian veto is based on assertions, made by Hungarian foreign minister Péter Szijjártó, the EU-settler move would enflame tensions in the Middle East.
+The Hungarian veto is based on assertions, made by Hungarian foreign minister Péter Szijjártó, the EU-settler move would enflame tensions in the Middle East and antisemitism in Europe.

+"I would consider it a bad decision to sanction Israeli settlers right now," he said in New York on Wednesday.

 Hungary also has a long record of vetoing EU condemnations of Israel.